fiskrt/avalanche-segmentation/README.md

 ## Overview

-This web application is designed to improve the accuracy and reliability of public avalanche reporting by addressing key challenges in existing reporting systems.
+Web application designed to improve the accuracy and reliability of public avalanche reporting.

 ## Problem Statement